movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Delayed references merge by extent and ownership.
 Only the final drop pins an extent; for data it also removes its checksum range, preserving neighbors.
 Hard links change inode references, not data ownership `(root, inode, file-base)`.

+Range cloning locks both regular-file vnodes without waiting on one while holding the other.
+It commits their ordered writes before sharing: pending payloads may otherwise still change in place or mask a replaced mapping.
+Source and destination must be on the same filesystem with matching checksum policy.
+Offsets are sector aligned; a partial final sector must end at source EOF and at or beyond destination EOF.
+Same-inode overlaps are rejected.
+Each reserved handle replaces at most one destination mapping with a source slice, retaining prefix/suffix owners and adding the destination's file-base reference to the whole allocation.
+Compressed slices retain decoded offsets;
+preallocation is cloned as holes.
+No data or checksum copy is required for regular mappings.
+Destination vnode buffers are invalidated before unlocking.
+Large ranges need bounded metadata reservations, but are not atomic as a whole: an error can leave a completed prefix and sparse growth to the destination offset.
+Growing past an old partial EOF or inline prefix can require data COW.

 Shrinking COWs a retained partial data sector with a zero tail, removes mappings through the last extent (including preallocation beyond EOF), and invalidates